harryh5427/GPI-blob-tracking/code/README.md

 | `shear_contour_x`  | The x-indices of pixels corresponding to the shear layer (LCFS)    | The dimension may vary.
 If LCFS covers across the whole height of the image, the dimension is (ny_upsample). (e.g. 256)|
 | `shear_contour_y`  | The y-indices of pixels corresponding to the shear layer (LCFS)    | The dimension may vary.
 If LCFS covers across the whole height of the image, the dimension is (ny_upsample). (e.g. 256)|

 As shown in the above table, your "brt_arr" is the video data recorded from each GPI views.
-This will be upsampled to (nx_upsample) X (ny_upsample) X (number of time points) onto a regular grid using "r_arr" and "z_arr" which are typically irregular grid of GPI views.
+This will be upsampled to (nx_upsample) X (ny_upsample) X (number of time points) onto a regular grid from "r_arr" and "z_arr" which are typically irregular grid of GPI views.
 The indices of your "brt_true" with dead views must have NaN and will be interpolated.

 "shear_contour_x" and "shear_contour_y" must have the same dimension, and their indices values must correspond to the upsampled grid (i.e. you should interpolate your LCFS coordinates).